Pekka Buttler, 08/2022 (Updated 9/2023)

 5 S=straight; R=rounded; C=(almost)circular at all apertures.

-6 The Canon-R mount should possibly be renamed to (or referred to) as the Canonflex mount to avoid confusion with the modern mirrorless mount that is sometimes also referred to as the Canon R mount.
+6 The Canon-R mount should possibly be renamed to (or referred to) as the Canonflex or Canomatic mount to avoid confusion with the modern mirrorless mount that is sometimes also referred to as the Canon R mount.